chrisveness/koa-sample-web-app-api-mysql/README.md

 # Koa Sample App (handlebars templating + RESTful API using MySQL, on Node.js)

+> *Now that async/await is available (behind a `--harmony` flag) without transpiling, there is a Koa v2 version available on the [koa-v2](/chrisveness/koa-sample-web-app-api-mysql/tree/koa-v2) branch.
+The Koa v1 version remains on the [master](/chrisveness/koa-sample-web-app-api-mysql) branch, until Koa v2 is published @latest.*

 This is the result of a self-learning exercise on how to put together a complete Node.js MySQL-driven [Koa](http://koajs.com) app.